 When I call or use the online chat function at healthcare.gov, I am alternately told my application is being processed, there is a log jam or that I simply need to call my local Department of Health office.

-I tell them that is an act of abject futility.
+I tell them that is an act of utter futility.
 That I might as well attempt to calculate how many fastened buttons there are in the world at this moment versus unfastened ones.

 This usually leaves them speechless.